Constitution and Bylaws of Texas Music Administrators Conference

 - Section 2 — Finance Committee

-- The Treasurer will chair the Finance Committee, which includes two other Board members.
+- The Finance Committee shall be appointed by the President and consist of two Directors and three Past Presidents.
+The Finance Committee has oversight of the Executive Secretary in all matters pertaining to finances, including but not limited to the annual budget.
 The Finance Committee is responsible for developing and reviewing fiscal procedures and annual budget.
 The Board of Directors must approve the budget, and all expenditures must be within the budget.
-Any major change in the budget must be approved by the Board.
+Any major change in the budget must be approved by the Board of Directors.
 The fiscal year shall run April 1 to March 30 annually.
 Annual reports are required to be submitted to the Board showing income, expenditures and pending income.
-The financial records of the organization are public information and shall be made available to the membership, Board members and the public.
+The financial records of this Corporation are public information and shall be made available to the membership, the Directors, and the public.

 - Section 3 — Nominating Committee